Shopify/ghostferry/master/_sources/copydbinprod.rst.txt

 - ``ghostferry-copydb`` can only copy a whole table at a time.

-  - If you need copy a subset, use ghostferry as a library to build your own application.
+  - If you need to copy a subset, use ghostferry as a library to build your own application.

-- Ghostferry should only be run on the master database where writes occur.
-  Otherwise there may be a race condition cause some binlog entries to be missed.
+- In cases of a multi-node replication setup, Ghostferry should only be run on the master database where writes occur.
+Otherwise there may be a race condition causing some binlog entries to be missed.

   - There may be a way to fix this in the future.